debkbanerji/lego-art-remix/README.md

 As of the time of writing, I don't have all of the sets, and I haven't had much time to test.
 As a result, there's probably quite a few bugs, so let me know if you find any.

-There's quite a few features that could be added, such as more/custom resolutions or more flexible set selection.
+There's many features that could be added, such as more/custom resolutions or more flexible set selection.
 I can get to these if there's enough need.

 Algorithm improvement ideas are always welcome.
 Improvements that maintain the efficiency to within a reasonable degree would allow the algorithm to keep running on the client, which I really like.
 That being said, putting in the work to add a server side computation option would allow for more complex approaches (such as constrained VAEs, etc.).